County Line Beach

-County Line Beach is beach park located in Solromar, an unincorporated community of Ventura County.
+County Line Beach is a beach located in Solromar, California, an unincorporated community of Ventura County.
 This stretch of sandy beach is easily accessible from the adjacent Pacific Coast Highway.
-This popular surf spot is administered as part of Leo Carrillo State Park.
-The beach lies within the south coast portion of the Ventura County amidst a mostly rugged coastline that is some of the most striking and diverse coastal terrain in the County.
-The beach lies at the mouth of a canyon in the Santa Monica Mountains that hug the shore along the Ventura County's south coast.
+This surf spot popularized by the Beach Boys in their 1963 hit song "Surfin' U.S.A." is administered by the California State Parks' Malibu Sector Coastal Lifeguard Program in addition to Leo Carrillo State Park.
+The beach lies within the south coast portion of Ventura County amidst a mostly rugged coastline that is some of the most striking and diverse coastal terrain in the county and a backdrop for many televised car scenes.
+The beach lies at the mouth of a canyon in the Santa Monica Mountains that hugs the shore along the Ventura County's south coast.

 Location

-The beach is the most westerly community on the Malibu Coast and is within the Malibu zip code.
-The area was not included within the City of Malibu when the city incorporated as it is just across the boundary separating Los Angeles County from Ventura County.
+The beach is within Solromar, the most westerly community on the Malibu Coast and is within the Malibu zip code.
+The area was not included within the city of Malibu when the city incorporated as it is located just across the boundary separating from Los Angeles County in Ventura County.
 Its sandy beach stretches over half a mile, bordered by the Whaler's Village Condominium complex to the east, the MariSol residential community to the North and a tract of single family beach homes on the western end.

+Neptune's Net, across the highway from the beach, has been used for filming movies like Point Break, Fast and Furious, and Iron Man 3.
+The restaurant was opened in 1956.

+Firestation 56 is located at the southern end of County Line Beach and the 2008 station features two engine bays, living quarters for the crew, offices, an exercise room and shop.
+The Malibu Fire Station is staffed by three firefighters and houses Engine 56, Brush Engine 356.
+Also assigned are two Rescue Water Craft (jet-ski), and Patrol 56.

+Yerba Buena Road intersect the Pacific Coast Highway and leads up into the Santa Monica Mountains where there are residential properties, and a number of recreational activities within the Santa Monica Mountains National Recreation Area such as the Grotto Trail.
+There is also a health and wellness retreat called The Ranch Malibu which has attracted celebrities like Michelle Obama, Brooke Shields and Mandy Moore.

 It has a small parking lot and street parking is available along Pacific Coast Highway which is part of the Pacific Coast Bicycle Route.
 This is an access point for California Coastal Trail.